GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 are sure you made everything correctly and still get glitches.

-In case that the screen glitches but you can't see the border, you can simply set !EnableUpload to any non-zero value.
-That stops the border to upload tiles and saves a couple NMI time.

-GHB notes: you can disable the VRAM write by setting !EnableUpload to any nonzero number during events that would upload other tiles to the tilemap, since the OW border display is mainly a "heads-up-display" status bar for the OW, and that information presented (such as displaying coins, score, bonus stars) for most ASM hacks don't continuously change during the OW map, thus you can disable that during the expected NMI overflow.
+GHB notes: you can disable the VRAM write by setting the RAM !EnableUpload to any nonzero number during events that would upload other tiles to the tilemap (such as a custom menu on the center of the screen), since the OW border display is mainly a "heads-up-display status bar" for the OW, and that information presented (such as displaying coins, score, bonus stars, custom stuff like health, etc) don't change during the OW map (most of the actions are within levels), thus you can disable that during the expected NMI overflow.

 Help, I can't insert it!
 ----------------------------------------------------------